-In the third stage, the selection of studies with inclusion criteria is qualitative or quantitative studies published in full-text journal articles published in less than 10 years and written in English.
-These inclusion criteria are restricted to studies that analyze the influence of populism in government on health care policies.
+- The selection of studies with inclusion criteria is qualitative or quantitative studies published in full-text journal articles published in less than 10 years and written in English. - These inclusion criteria are restricted to studies that analyze the influence of populism in government on health care policies.